jozavala-msft/data-accelerator/Arm-Parameters.md

 		 	* Set randomizeProductName=n
 		* Run the deploy,bat to build a new one
 	* And the other way is you can try to patch the environment but there is no guarantee that this will fix the problem in your environment.
-		* Delete the problematic resources which broke the environment
+		* Delete the problematic resources is not working
 		* Use the same product name
 			* Use the product name to productName property
 			* Set randomizeProductName=n